Member Biography

 10/15/1885 - 02/02/1950

-Max Aron (R5) Philadelphia County (part) 1921-1937
+Max Aron (R5) Philadelphia (Part) County 1921-1937

 Early Life:

-Max Aron, born October 15, 1885, Russia; arrived, Philadelphia, 1887; Central High School, 1903; University of Pennsylvania, 1907; admitted bar, lawyer, 1907-1950; assistant solicitor, city of Philadelphia, 1910-1912; elected, Republican, Pennsylvania House of Representatives, 1913-1920; elected, Republican, Pennsylvania State Senate, 1921-1937; unsuccessful campaign, Pennsylvania State Senate, 1936; married, Hilda, two sons, Jerome and David; died, February 2, 1950, West Palm Beach, Palm Beach County, Florida; interred, Roosevelt Memorial Park, Trevose, Bucks County, Pennsylvania.
+Max Aron, born October 15, 1885, Russia; arrived, Philadelphia, 1887; Central High School, 1903; University of Pennsylvania, 1907; admitted bar, lawyer, 1907-1950; assistant solicitor, city of Philadelphia, 1910-1912; elected, Republican, Pennsylvania House of Representatives, Special Election, serve the remaining 1913 term; reelected, Pennsylvania House of Representatives, 1913-1920; not a candidate for reelection, 1921; elected, Republican, Pennsylvania State Senate, 1921-1937; unsuccessful reelection, 1936; married, Hilda Aron, sons Jerome Aron, DavidAron; died, February 2, 1950 (aged 64), West Palm Beach, Palm Beach County, Florida; interment, Roosevelt Memorial Park, Trevose, Bucks County, Pennsylvania.

 Early Career: